Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Introduction

+Thus the set of fundamental systems is in a one-to-one correspondence with the set of defining sequences, compatible with $\whw$-transformation.

-We successfully do that by completing the scheme mentioned above, and obtaining all Coxeter graphs.
-We first establish Defining Sequence Theorems \ref{prop: presenting seq type D}, \ref{prop: presenting seq type C}, and \ref{prop: presenting seq type B}, then obtain all Coxeter graphs.
-For type $A$, the Coxeter graph are presented in Theorem \ref{Cox glmn}.
-For type $B, C, D$, the Coxeter groups are presented in Theorems \ref{Thm5.3}, \ref{thm: type C}, and \ref{thm: 6.5} respectively.
+With the above setup, we then obtain all Coxeter graphs.
+For type $A$, the Coxeter graph are presented in Theorem \ref{Cox glmn}.} For type $B, C, D$, the Coxeter groups are presented in Theorems \ref{Thm5.3}, \ref{thm: type C}, and \ref{thm: 6.5} respectively.

-Unfortunately, so far we are not able to parameterize all fundamental root systems for exceptional basic classical Lie superlagebras $D(2,1;\alpha)$, $G(3)$, and $F(4)$.
-Nevertheless, we can make proposals on their Coxeter groups according to some known fundamental systems in the appendix section (see Proposals \ref{thm: excep d}, \ref{thm: excep f} and \ref{thm: excep g}).
+Unfortunately, so far we are not able to parametrize all fundamental root systems for exceptional basic classical Lie superalgebras $D(2,1;\alpha)$, $G(3)$, and $F(4)$.
+Nevertheless, we can make conjectures on their Coxeter groups according to some known fundamental systems in the appendix section (see Proposals \ref{thm: excep d}, \ref{thm: excep f} and \ref{thm: excep g}).\footnote{Very recently, Y.-H. Shen and Z.-Y. Tan proved these conjectures (see: Coxeter Graphs for Super Weyl Groups of Exceptional Classical Lie Superalgebras, arXiv:2603.28312[math.RT]).}

-It is worthwhile mentioning that the quotient relations of a super Weyl group $\whw$ as a quotient of the corresponding Coxeter group is generally complicated.
-So far we have no other examples with the quotient relations available than the following special cases where we can give the precise structure of the super Weyl groups. \begin{itemize} \item[(0.4.1)] Case $\ggg=\gl(1|2)$): the super Weyl group is isomorphic to $I_2(6)$ (see Example \ref{gl12}). { \item[(0.4.2)] Case $\ggg=\mathfrak{spo}(2m|1)$: the super Weyl group coincides with the ordinary Weyl group.
-This is because there is not any isotropic roots in this case, and all Borel subalgebras containing a fixed Cartan subalgebra are conjugate under the ordinary Weyl group.} \item[(0.4.3)] Case $\ggg=\mathfrak{spo}(2|2)$: the super Weyl group is isomorphic to the dihedral group of order $12$, the same as $I_2(6)$ (see Example \ref{ex: spo22}). \end{itemize}
+It is worth mentioning that the quotient relations of a super Weyl group $\whw$ as a quotient of the corresponding Coxeter group are generally complicated.
+So far we have no other examples with the quotient relations available than the following special cases where we can give the precise structure of the super Weyl groups. \begin{itemize} \item[(0.5.1)] Case $\ggg=\gl(1|2)$): the super Weyl group is isomorphic to $I_2(6)$ (see Example \ref{gl12}). { \item[(0.5.2)] Case $\ggg=\mathfrak{spo}(2m|1)$: the super Weyl group coincides with the ordinary Weyl group.
+This is because there is not any isotropic roots in this case, and all Borel subalgebras containing a fixed Cartan subalgebra are conjugate under the ordinary Weyl group.} \item[(0.5.3)] Case $\ggg=\mathfrak{spo}(2|2)$: the super Weyl group is isomorphic to the dihedral group of order $12$, the same as $I_2(6)$ (see Example \ref{ex: spo22}). \end{itemize}